TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * **Still relevant**?
 Check if the issue still exists in the latest release/beta version.
 * **Can you fix it**?
 If you are an Android/Java developer, you are always welcome to fix an issue or implement a feature yourself.
 PRs welcome!
 See [Code contribution](#code-contribution) for more info.
 * **Is it in English**?
 Issues in other languages will be ignored unless someone translates them.
-* **Is it one issue**?.
+* **Is it one issue**?
 Multiple issues require multiple reports, that can be linked to track their statuses.
 * **The template** Fill it out, everyone wins.
 Your issue has a chance of getting fixed.

 ## Join the developer team